sib-swiss/RNAseq-introduction-training/docs/days/server_login.md

 This can be done with the `sbatch` command.

-The script can stay the same (for now), but there are an important aspect of `sbatch` we want to handle: the **script will not be executing in our terminal directly, but on the worker node.**
+The script can stay the same (for now), but there is an important aspect of `sbatch` we want to handle: the **script will not be executing in our terminal directly, but on a worker node.**

 That means that there is no screen to print to.
-So to still view the output of the script, SLURM will write the printed output in a file which we will be able to read when the job is finished (with `more` or `less`).
+So, in order to still be able to view the output of the script, SLURM will write the printed output in a file which we will be able to read when the job is finished (with `more` or `less`).
 By default SLURM will name this file something like `slurm-<jobid>.out`, which is not very informative to us; so instead of keeping the default we will give our own output file name to `sbatch` with the option `-o`.
-For example I will name it `myOutput.o`.
+For example, I will name it `myOutput.o`.

 In the terminal, navigate to where you have you `myscript.sh` file on the distant server and type